linkedin/cruise-control/README.md

   * Resource utilization tracking for brokers, topics, and partitions.

+  * Query the current Kafka cluster state to see the online and offline partitions, in-sync and out-of-sync replicas, and distribution of replicas in the cluster.

   * Multi-goal rebalance proposal generation for:
     * Rack-awareness
     * Resource capacity violation checks (CPU, DISK, Network I/O)